Instagram expands hiding ‘likes’ to make you happier

 San Francisco — Instagram is expanding a test to hide how many “likes” people’s posts receive as it tries to combat criticism that such counts hurt mental health and make people feel bad when comparing themselves to others.

 The Facebook-owned photo-sharing service has been running the test in Canada since May.
-Now, Facebook says the test has been expanded to Ireland, Italy, Japan, Australia, Brazil and New Zealand.
+Now, Facebook said the test has been expanded to Ireland, Italy, Japan, Australia, Brazil and New Zealand.

 Join the Conversation